 For each Review, Artemis convenes an esteemed group of jurists.
-Experts from corporations such as Intel, Archer Daniels Midland, IBM, General Electric and Syngenta, water companies such as Ecolab, American Water and Veolia, as well as McKinsey, CH2M Hill, Carollo Engineers and Singapore’s Public Utilities Board have participated.
+We are privileged to work with experts from corporations such as Intel, Archer Daniels Midland, IBM, General Electric and Syngenta, water companies such as Ecolab, American Water, and Veolia, as well as McKinsey, CH2M Hill, Carollo Engineers and Singapore’s Public Utilities Board.

 Artemis drives the success of the Water Tech Top 50 through forums that bring together an elite group of investors, water company executives and water users from around the world.
 We have partnered with the Cleantech Group for its Water Innovation Summit, with the Ontario to convene the Ontario Water Leadership Summit and with O2 Environmental to launch the first BlueTech Innovation Forum.

 The Artemis Top 50 is grateful to